bao-project/bao-helloworld/README.md

 QEMU provides a convenient alternative to a hardware platform.
 If you haven't installed it yet, don't worry.
 We're here to walk you through the process of building and installing it.
-In this guide, we'll focus on Aarch64 QEMU.
+In this guide, we'll target the Aarch64 architecture.

-However, if you already have qemu-system-aarch64, or if you'd prefer to install it directly using a package manager or another method, just make sure you're working with version 7.2.0 or higher.
+If you already have qemu-system-aarch64, or if you'd prefer to install it directly using a package manager or another method, just make sure you're working with version 7.2.0 or higher.
 In that case, feel free to move on to the [next step](#32-now-you-need-u-boot).